xoidlabs/xoid/README.md

 const state = useAtom(atom, s => s.alpha)
 ```

 The other hook is `useSetup`.
-It's guaranteed to be **non-render-causing**.
-It's philosophically similar to `React.useMemo`.
-It runs the callback function only **once**.
+It can be used for creating local component state.
+It runs its callback function only **once**.
 The difference from `React.useMemo` is that, the second argument is not a dependency array.
-Instead, it's a slot to **consume an outer variable as an atom**.
+Instead, it's a slot to **consume an outer variable as a reactive atom**.

 ```js
 import { subscribe, select } from 'xoid'